jegirhiny/wordle/README.md

 I have plans to continue working on this project and making improvements.
 ## Download

 Currently, the project may only be accessed and 'played' by downloading the zip file, opening it in an editor, and running the program yourself.
-The usage of Jar files is pretty outdated and was giving me a hard time.
-I spent countless hours trying to get this to work.
+The usage of Jar files is pretty outdated and was giving me a hard time - I spent countless hours trying to get this to work.
 Below is a step-by-step procedure on how to install and run the application.

 1. Download the [Wordle.zip](https://github.com/jegirhiny/wordle-repo/files/8325225/Wordle.zip) file
 2. Download the [JavaFX](https://gluonhq.com/products/javafx/) library